 We are very proud of our school uniform.
-Our uniform comprises of grey skirt/trousers, white shirt and a red sweatshirt, jumper or cardigan.
-In warm weather we advise red and white check dresses or grey shorts with a white shirt.
-Uniform can be purchased from Batemans in Stroud.
+Our uniform comprises of grey skirts/trousers (not jean material/skirts around knee length), white shirt and a red sweatshirt, jumper or cardigan.
+In warm weather children can wear red and white check dresses or grey shorts with a white shirt.
+In addition, we ask children to wear black, grey or white socks with black, flat shoes that are appropriate for the weather and foot protection - no slip on/slider shoes in summer please.
+Uniform with school logo can be purchased from Batemans in Stroud.
+There are many other sources of uniform clothing too.
 Please name all items of uniform - this helps us to relocate items with their owners promptly.

 For PE and sport clubs we wear red shorts and a white t-shirt.
-In cold or wet weather children can wear black leggings or tracksuit bottoms.
-Children with longer hair need to tie it back during PE lessons to ensure their safety so please remember a hair tie if needed.
+In cold or wet weather children can wear black leggings or tracksuit bottoms without branding logos.
+All children with longer hair need to tie it back during PE lessons to ensure their safety so please remember a hair tie if needed.

-We do not allow jewellery or nail varnish to be worn to school.
-Watches are allowed as are stud earrings (though these need to be covered/taken out for PE).
+We do not allow jewellery, make-up or nail varnish to be worn to school.
+Watches/fitbits are allowed, as are stud earrings (though these need to be covered/taken out for PE by the child).